 About Government Cove

 Government Cove is a unique location just east of Cascade Locks in the Columbia River Gorge.
 It’s a large, undeveloped peninsula covered in trees, cliffs, epic vistas, and trails.
-It’s not an official park.
+It’s not an official park; the land is owned by the Watlala (Cascade) People, Upper Chinook people that were removed and split between the Confederated Tribes of the Grand Ronde Reservation and the Confederated Tribes of the Warm Springs Reservation in 1856 and 1860.
 There are no restrooms, no parking fees, nothing, just a dead-end where you ditch your car and then explore from there.
 It’s usually empty, except for fishers and photographers, haha.
-I’ve even seen car commercials filmed there!

 Someone once described Government Cove as “the one place in Oregon that looks like Iceland.”
 It’s not that far off from the truth.
 Moss carpets the rocky cliffs, and the views make you feel like you are in a movie.
 It’s the perfect place for a romantic picnic, a short walk, photoshoot, or elopement.
 There’s a good reason photographers love it here!
 You can see more sessions I’ve photographed at Government Cove here!